Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Introduction

-This class encompasses locally square integrable (weakly) stationary marked point processes, spin measures, random fields or their nodal domains.
+This class encompasses locally square integrable (weakly) stationary marked point processes, spin measures, continuous random fields or their nodal domains.
 The class of admissible square integrable linear statistics $ \Mint{\M}(f)$ generally extends to a broader class of functions $ f$ with unbounded support, such as Schwartz functions.
 By stationarity, a disintegration yields that for each $ f,g\in \mathscr C_{c}^{ b}(\mathbb{R}^{ d})$,

-where $ \C$ defines a signed measure on each compact subspace of $ \mathbb{R}^{ d}$ (but it might not be possible to give a sense to $ \C(\mathbb{R}^{ d})).$ It is symmetric, i.e. $ \C(A) = \C(-A)$ for $ A$ bounded, and called the {\it covariance measure}.
+where $ \C$ defines a signed measure on each compact subspace of $ \mathbb{R}^{ d}$ (but it might not be possible to give a sense to $ \C(\mathbb{R}^{ d})).$ We refer the reader to \cite{DVj08} for non-negative random measures, or \cite{AT07} for Gaussian processes, which is sufficient for the examples studied in this paper.
+It is symmetric, i.e. $ \C(A) = \C(-A)$ for $ A$ bounded, and called the {\it (reduced) covariance measure}.
 We can see by taking for instance $ f,g$ that approximate Dirac masses in respectively $ 0$ and $ x$ that $ \C(dx)$ measures the covariance of the masses in $ 0$ and $ x$ (see also below an interpretation with discrete fields).
-Most of the material required here is about tempered distributions, tempered measures and their Fourier transform in the weak sense, and is covered for instance in \cite{Berg}, see also \cite{Dvj08} for point processes.